Rum Rebellion: Enmity between Bligh and Macarthur

 Bligh had the Judge Advocate, Richard Atkins, issue an order for Macarthur to appear on the matter of the bond on 15 December 1807.
 Macarthur disobeyed the order, was arrested and bailed, and failed to appear for trial at the next sitting of the Sydney Criminal Court on 25 January 1808.
 Atkins rejected this, but Macarthur's protest had the support of the other six members of the court, all officers of the New South Wales Corps.
 Macarthur objected to Atkins being fit to sit in judgement of him because he was his debtor and inveterate enemy.
 Without the Judge Advocate, the trial could not take place and the court dissolved.

 Bligh accused the six officers of what amounted to mutiny and summoned Johnston to come and deal with the matter.
-Johnston replied that he was ill, as he had wrecked his gig on the evening of 24 January on his way back home to Annandale after dining with officers of the Corps.
+Johnston replied that he was ill, as he had wrecked his gig on the evening of 24 January on his way home to his farm after dining with officers of the Corps.

 Overthrow of Governor Bligh

-On the morning of 26 January 1808, Bligh again ordered that Macarthur be arrested and also ordered the return of court papers, which were now in the hands of officers of the New South Wales Corps.
+On the morning of 26 January 1808, Bligh again ordered that Macarthur be arrested and also ordered the return of court papers, which were held by officers of the New South Wales Corps.
 The Corps responded with a request for a new Judge Advocate and the release of Macarthur on bail.
 Bligh summoned the officers to Government House to answer charges made by Atkins, and he informed Johnston that he considered the action of the officers of the Corps to be treasonable.